 The Careers Department in Glenlola works to enable you to make informed decisions about your future career.
-Following the mock examination results, you will indicate your proposed subject choices for AS Level study.
+Following the mock examinations, Parent Consultation and Options Event, you will indicate your proposed subject choices for AS Level study.
 Decisions about AS choices can impact upon options in Higher Education and future career direction.